ranamahmud/ranamahmud/README.md

 -->

 - 🔭 I’m a Software Engineer.
-- 🌱 I’m currently learning C++, Data Science
+- 🌱 I’m currently learning C++, Deep Learning and Problem Solving
 - 👯 I’m looking to collaborate on AI, Machine Learning and Data Science
 - 📫 How to reach me: email me at ranamd0 at gmail dot com
 <!-- - 😄 Pronouns: Windows -->